 Tsunami scientists Marco Cisternas (left) and James Goff stand beside a buried layer of gravel and sand (marked) at Okourewa Stream, Palliser Bay.
 This is interpreted as a deposit from a past tsunami.
 The layer of angular pebbles and overlying sand is thought to be deposited by an advancing tsunami wave.
 It is overlain by younger river silt and sand.

-Radiocarbon dating indicates that the tsunami layer was formed after 1350 AD, but the exact age cannot be determined.
+Radiocarbon dating indicates that the tsunami layer was formed after 1350 CE, but the exact age cannot be determined.

 Using this item